opea-project/GenAIEval/evals/metrics/bleu/README.md

----
-title: BLEU
-emoji: 🤗
-colorFrom: blue
-colorTo: red
-sdk: gradio
-sdk_version: 3.19.1
-app_file: app.py
-pinned: false
-tags:
-- evaluate
-- metric
-description: >-
-  BLEU (Bilingual Evaluation Understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
-  Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is"
-  – this is the central idea behind BLEU.
-BLEU was one of the first metrics to claim a high correlation with human judgements of quality, and remains one of the most popular automated and inexpensive metrics.

-  Scores are calculated for individual translated segments—generally sentences—by comparing them with a set of good quality reference translations.
-  Those scores are then averaged over the whole corpus to reach an estimate of the translation's overall quality.
-  Neither intelligibility nor grammatical correctness are not taken into account.
----

 # Metric Card for BLEU

 ## Metric Description
 BLEU (Bilingual Evaluation Understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU.
 BLEU was one of the first metrics to claim a high correlation with human judgements of quality, and remains one of the most popular automated and inexpensive metrics.